 For more information about the program, visit Alaska's Resource for Integrated Eligibility Services web portal.
 You can also learn more about the program and eligibility by visiting a Public Assistance office in your area.
-Use the tool found on this page to locate an office in your area.
+Use the this page to locate an office in your area.

 To apply for Medicaid, you will need to prove your eligibility.
 The program provides benefits to the residents of Alaska who fall into one or more of the following Medicaid categories.

 -Children under the age of 19 years